A characterisation of orthomodular spaces by Sasaki maps: Introduction

 Conversely, given a complete atomistic ortholattice $L$, let $X:=\mathrm{At}(L)$.
 Then $(X,\perp)$ is a point-closed orthoset, and the map $L\to \mathcal C(X,\perp)$, $p\mapsto\{x\in X:x\leq p\}$ is an isomorphism of ortholattices. \end{lemma}

 Because we are interested in models of pure state spaces, we will restrict ourselves to point-closed orthosets.

 The crucial lattice-theoretic condition one usually imposes on $\mathcal C(X,\perp)$ is the \emph{covering property}, which an ortholattice $L$ possesses if for each $x\in L$ and atom $a\in L$ such that $a\wedge x=0$ (or equivalently, such that $a\nleq x$), we have that $x\vee a$ covers $x$.
-Hence, this is a property that has to be stated in the framework of ortholattices instead of in that of orthosets.
+This is a property that has to be stated in the framework of ortholattices instead of in that of orthosets.
 Moreover, at first sight it is not clear what the physical interpretation of the covering property is.

-We aim to solve all these issues by introducing so-called \emph{Sasaki maps} on orthosets.
-These maps are closely related to Sasaki projections, which explains our choice of terminology, and are natural to use because their definition reminds us to that of a projection operator, since the first defining conditions expresses idempotency, and the second self-adjointness.
+We aim at solving all these issues by introducing so-called \emph{Sasaki maps} on orthosets.
+These maps are closely related to Sasaki projections, which explains our choice of terminology, and are natural to use because their definition reminds us to that of a projection operator, since the first defining condition expresses idempotency, and the second self-adjointness.

+For the next definition, we introduce the notation $\complement S$ to denote the set-theoretic complement of a subset $S$ of a set $X$.

 \begin{definition} Let $A$ be an orthoclosed subset of an orthoset $(X,\perp)$.
 A map